-B. At the beginning of every school year, every school district and charter school shall obtain written informed consent from the parent of a pupil to participate in any survey pursuant to subsection A of this section for the entire year.
-A parent of a pupil may at any time revoke consent for the pupil to participate in any survey pursuant to subsection A of this section.
+B. At least seven days before administering any survey to a pupil, every school district and charter school shall provide a copy of the survey to the pupil's parent along with a written informed consent form and shall obtain written informed consent from the pupil's parent for the pupil to participate in the survey pursuant to subsection A of this section.
+The pupil's parent may at any time revoke consent for the pupil to participate in any survey pursuant to subsection A of this section.
 For any pupil who is at least eighteen years of age, the permission or consent that would otherwise be required from the pupil's parent pursuant to this section is required only from the pupil.
 All surveys conducted pursuant to subsection A of this section shall be approved and authorized by the school district or charter school.
 The school district or charter school is subject to the penalties prescribed in subsection L of this section.
 A teacher or other school employee may not administer any survey pursuant to subsection A of this section without written authorization from the school district or charter school.

 C. This section applies to all surveys conducted pursuant to subsection A of this section:

 1. Regardless of the stated purpose of the survey.